-Turn a corner in Brisbane these days and you’re bound to stumble upon a hip haunt packed to the

-	rafters with those in the know.
-The struggle is real when it comes to finding somewhere to sip,

-	savour or sweat it out away from the crowds.
-Luckily, there are some shiny, new venues still flying

-	under the radar… but not for long.
+Turn a corner in Brisbane these days and you’re bound to stumble upon a hip haunt packed to the rafters with those in the know.
+The struggle is real when it comes to finding somewhere to sip, savour or sweat it out away from the crowds.
+Luckily, there are some Brisbane spots to check out that are still flying under the radar… but not for long.

 1. St. James Crabhouse & Kitchen

 Bibs at the ready – Brisbane’s first dedicated crab shack has flung open its doors in Kangaroo Point.
 While crustaceans are undoubtedly the star, at St. James Crabhouse & Kitchen, there are plenty of shell-free options, all with a notable American swagger.
 Key lime pie, anyone?